hsmalley/velvet-chains-ttrpg/src/content/docs/adventures/adv-echoes-lucid-abyss.md

 name: Echoes in the Lucid Abyss
 ---

+> _“Before action, all consent.
+Before consent, all names spoken.”_
+>
+> **Consent Codex Invocation:** Each participant declares their safeword as “fiction” before play
+> begins.
+>
+> ✨⛓️ This adventure honors the Tri-Engine of Heart, Pulse, and Mind.

 > _"The void hums in harmony — choose which voice is yours."_

 ---